Margaret Croke

-Margaret Croke (born 1991/1992) is a Democratic politician serving as a member of the Illinois House of Representatives, representing the 12th District.
+Margaret Croke (born 1991/1992) is an American Democratic politician serving as a member of the Illinois House of Representatives, representing the 12th District.
 Located entirely within Chicago, the 12th District includes the neighborhoods of Lakeview East, Lincoln Park, Old Town, and Gold Coast.

-Prior to her election, Margaret served as Deputy Chief of Staff at the Illinois Department of Commerce and Economic Opportunity (DCEO).
+Prior to her election, Croke served as Deputy Chief of Staff at the Illinois Department of Commerce and Economic Opportunity (DCEO).
 She also played key roles on Governor JB Pritzker's transition team and served as the statewide Women's outreach Director for Pritzker's 2018 gubernatorial campaign.
+She is the Democratic nominee in the 2026 Illinois Comptroller election.

 Personal life

 Margaret Croke grew up in Oak Park, a suburb west of Chicago, and graduated from Oak Park and River Forest High School (OPRF).
 She earned a Bachelor of Arts in Political Science and Communications from the University of Michigan in 2014.
-Margaret resides in Lincoln Park with her husband, Patrick, and their three children, PJ, Mary, and Hattie.
+She resides in Lincoln Park with her husband, Patrick, and their three children, PJ, Mary, and Hattie.

 Early career

-After graduating from the University of Michigan, Margaret Croke began her career as a Project Assistant at Sidley Austin.
+After graduating from the University of Michigan, Croke began her career as a Project Assistant at Sidley Austin.
 In 2015, she became Director of Scheduling for Cook County Commissioner Bridget Gainer.
-She went on to serve as Illinois Regional Director for Hillary Clinton’s 2016 presidential campaign and later as Executive Assistant in the Office of Chicago Mayor Rahm Emanuel.
-In 2018, Croke was appointed Statewide Women’s Outreach Director for Governor JB Pritzker’s campaign and served on his transition team following the election.
-She then served as Deputy Chief of Staff at the Illinois Department of Commerce and Economic Opportunity, where she oversaw key initiatives and acted as a primary liaison to the Governor’s Office.
+She went on to serve as Illinois Regional Director for Hillary Clinton’s 2016 presidential campaign and later as executive assistant in the Office of Chicago Mayor Rahm Emanuel.
+In 2018, Croke was appointed Statewide Women's Outreach Director for Governor JB Pritzker’s campaign and served on his transition team following the election.
+She then served as Deputy Chief of Staff at the Illinois Department of Commerce and Economic Opportunity, where she oversaw key initiatives and acted as a primary liaison to the Governor's Office.